cloudinary-devs/media-library-widget-react/README.md

 ## Key Implementation Details

 ### Multiple Product Environment Support
-- Configure unlimited product environments using environment variables
+- Configure unlimited product environments by editing `src/config/clouds.ts`
-- Each environment can have different names, API keys, and secrets
+- Each environment can have different names, cloud names, and API keys
-- Automatic environment discovery and validation
+- Automatic filtering of placeholder configurations
 - Seamless switching between environments
 - **Placeholder filtering**: Only environments with real credentials appear in the dropdown